Why you need an Asana Alternative

 - You can associate, share, and store documents for each project

 - Project dashboards provide a portfolio view of all the projects across the team

 - Unlimited support and comprehensive onboarding enable your team to get up to speed quickly

 - Interactive Gantt Chart and Calendar make visual project tracking easy

 - Set permission levels by project and document, so each person sees only what’s appropriate

 - Customize your own project request forms and reporting as needed

 - Import MS Project files (.mpp) and Microsoft Excel files

-Cons: Some users complain that Workzone’s search function could be improved.
+Cons: Some users say Workzone’s search function needs improvement.

 Review: “Workzone is a great project management software for collaboration among teams.
 It is robust and easy to use.
 It works well for decentralized teams as it is cloud-hosted.
 Another thing I like most about Workzone is their exemplary customer support.
 With Workzone, you can easily monitor the progress of your project.
 The automatic email reminders about priority project tasks to team members is also a nice feature.” -Source: G2